vibbits/containers-workflow-hackathon/README.md

-# Containers & workflows lesson hackaton
+# Containers & workflows lesson hackathon
 This is a draft repository for organizing and collecting training materials for the containers &amp; workflow pipelines course.

 ## Background information